Customer loyalty in ecommerce: the surprising benefits of fairness

 One of the biggest drivers of ecommerce customer loyalty is often overlooked.
 Several studies have found fairness to be perhaps the most significant predictor of trust and loyalty online.
 In this article, we dive deep into the research on fairness and customer loyalty.
 Discover why fairness is so important and how you can use it to create loyalty for your brand.

 Customer trust, satisfaction, and loyalty are among the most sought-after outcomes for ecommerce stores everywhere.

 Ecommerce enterprises know this.
-They work hard to build satisfaction and loyalty by pouring massive sums into customer experience optimization, high-quality web design, and high-tech algorithms.
+They work hard to build satisfaction and loyalty by pouring massive sums into customer experience optimization, ecommerce loyalty programs, high-quality web design, and high-tech algorithms.

 But many businesses fail to recognize the simple transactional trait that’s affected loyalty and satisfaction for millennia.

 This humble feature of ecommerce has been shown to have significant impacts on customer loyalty, satisfaction, and trust in several studies.

 In this article we dive into the research on loyalty and fairness in ecommerce.
 We cover the different types of fairness, their impact on customer satisfaction and loyalty, and how you can create and highlight fairness in your ecommerce store.

 Customer loyalty is important because approximately 65% of a company's revenue comes from the repeat business of existing customers.
 Loyal customers buy products from you again and again, they recommend your brand to friends, engage with your marketing material, and provide valuable insight into understanding and refining your target audience.